Sarah Osborn: The Enlightenment

 The Enlightenment significantly influenced secular and religious societies.
 Secularly, it provided new thoughts on science, freedom, and critical thinking.
 Religiously, churches drew from the same ideas.
 However, thinkers during this time used Enlightenment thought to counter these secular ideas against religion.
 The Enlightenment was general.
 Philosophers and thinkers should have their ideas portrayed in general society.
 Elite thinkers such as John Locke, Benjamin Franklin, and John Adams.
 These enlightenment thinkers have revolutionized many social and cultural norms in America.

 One of the main consequences of the Enlightenment on evangelicalism is the belief in humanism—the belief that every human is born with human goodness and that we are all saved by God.
 Humanism provides an optimistic view for believers and boasts individualism, which Sarah Osborn rejected.
 Osborn saw that there would be no focus on God if salvation comes from the individual.
-Similarly, Arianism also took root in evangelicalism.
-Arianism agreed on God's sovereignty but allowed humans to be able to form their destiny.
-Humanism and Arianism stemmed and personified through the Enlightenment period because they rationalized human thinking for themselves.
+Similarly, Arminianism also took root in evangelicalism.
+Arminianism agreed on God's sovereignty but allowed humans to be able to form their destiny.
+Humanism and Arminianism stemmed and personified through the Enlightenment period because they rationalized human thinking for themselves.
 Sarah Osborn rejected these theological ideas.
 While she appreciated the Enlightenment's push on evidence, she believed that God was sovereign over all things as we are to fully devote our life to God, as He is the one who has predestined believers to eternal faith in the end.

 Generally, the ideas of the Enlightenment were male-dominated.
 The Enlightenment was created with the male perspective.
 So, The Enlightenment reinforced the ideas of male culture and was a prominent platform for elite men to share their thoughts.
 With the modern concepts of human reasoning and individualism, sexism, imperialism, and racism became more prominent.
 Generally, women tended to reinforce the ideas that the Enlightenment's elite thinkers were portraying.
 At the same time, some women, such as Mary Woolstonecraft, debated these masculine values.

 In congruence, cases of the Enlightenment increased the purpose of religion.
 Because the Enlightenment discussed personal experience and having evidence and reasoning for life, many evangelicals like Osborn found a sense of security in the Enlightenment language as they used scientific language to affirm religious values.
 Affirming the Bible as a firsthand experience is a carrier for personal experience.

 The language of the Bible was the foundation for personal experience.
 One of the main strengths of the Enlightenment's consequence on religion was the purpose of women.
 The Bible significantly states the role of women.
 Women were meant to serve their husbands and be called to religious service.
 Osborn specifically drew from this.
 Osborn believed that woman had experiences that are different and can be used to form community.